Ridvanov-Belochevski/Hotel_Price_Analysis/README.md

 # Hotel_Analysis
- Data science project on patterns in hotel prices in Europe
+ Analysis of trends in hotel prices in selected European Cities